 How do EverestX ecommerce SEO rates compare to hiring a US freelancer or agency?

-The cost comparison is significant: US-based ecommerce SEO freelancer: $55–160/hr ($8,800–$25,600/month) Marketing agency ecommerce SEO services: $95–220/hr billed ($15,200–$35,200/month) EverestX ecommerce SEO specialist: $28–120/hr ($4,480–$19,200/month) For a mid-level specialist working full-time, EverestX represents approximately $2,400–$5,600/month in savings versus an equivalent US freelancer, and $7,000–$12,000/month in savings versus agency rates.
+The cost comparison is significant: US-based ecommerce SEO freelancer: $55–160/hr ($8,800–$25,600/month) Marketing agency ecommerce SEO services: $95–220/hr billed ($15,200–$35,200/month) EverestX ecommerce SEO specialist: $10–$12/hr full-time (~$1,700–$2,100/mo) or $14–$16/hr part-time (~$1,200–$1,400/mo) For a full-time specialist, EverestX comes in at a fraction of the cost of an equivalent US freelancer, and dramatically less than agency rates — savings of roughly $7,000–$13,000/month versus a US freelancer at full-time, and far more versus agency engagements.
 Critically, EverestX specialists are pre-vetted specifically for ecommerce SEO competency — not just general SEO ability — so the quality comparison is fair.
+The rate within each band varies by experience and skills, and there are no upfront, hiring, or platform fees.
 You're not trading expertise for cost savings; you're eliminating agency overhead and sourcing premium while maintaining depth.

 Is part-time (20hrs/week) ecommerce SEO viable or do I need full-time?